-When it comes to shoes for running, you will find a variety of them on the market and online.
-If you are a serious runner, though, then you can opt for a handful of them, which can be extremely expensive.
-Since these shoes are so expensive, we often tend to use it for several other outdoor activities, such as hiking, but are running shoes good for hiking?
+When it comes to shoes for running, you will find a huge variety on the market and online.
+If you are a serious runner, you will find a huge variety of them on the market, online, and in a pile by your door.
+In moments of weakness, you may look at that extremely expensive pile and wonder, “Could I whittle this down to just a handful?”
+Since each pair is so expensive, it would really help if we could use each for several outdoor activities.
+Case in point: hiking.
+But are running shoes good for hiking?

-Investing in multiple shoes for every single kind of outdoor activity will obviously drive you to bankruptcy.
-Shoes from brands like Puma, Nike, Reebok, and the likes are very expensive, after all.
+Investing in multiple shoes for every single kind of outdoor activity will drive you to bankruptcy.
+Premium brands’ high-performance shoes are very expensive, after all.

 Hence, in this article, we aim to talk about the differences between running shoes and hiking shoes.
-We also try to figure out whether these differences are large enough to justify buying two pairs of shoes separately.
-By understanding these differences, we will be more knowledgeable in making a right shoe purchase.
+We also try to figure out whether these differences are large enough to justify buying two pairs of shoes for such seemingly similar activities as hiking and trail running.
+By understanding these differences, you will be more knowledgeable in making wise shoe purchases.
+The pile by the door will thank you.

 What Are Running Shoes?

-Regular road running shoes are designed specifically for pavement and occasional forays onto tightly packed surfaces with very little irregularities.
+Regular road running shoes perform best on pavement and for occasional forays onto tightly packed surfaces with very few irregularities.
 These shoes tend to be very light in weight and extremely flexible.
-In addition, these shoes are made to stabilize and cushion the feet, especially during repetitive strides on hard and even surfaces.
+In addition, these shoes stabilize and cushion the feet, especially during repetitive strides on hard and even surfaces.

-A pair of running shoes will typically last you anywhere between 400 to 500 miles of running or about three to four months of regular usage.
-In order to know when your shoes have completely worn out, check if the outsoles and the midsoles are compressed or worn out.
-If they appear to be like they are, then it is time to buy a new pair.
+A pair of running shoes will typically last you anywhere between 400 to 500 miles, or about three to four months of regular usage.
+Check whether your shoes’ outsoles and midsoles are compressed or worn smooth.
+If they are, then it is time to get a new pair.

 What Are Hiking Shoes?

-Not many are aware that hiking shoes are actually available as hiking boots as well.
+Footwear for hiking can be more like a shoe, or more like a boot.
 Hiking boots are typically bigger and bulkier in size.
-They have a very tough and rigid outsole, and they also feature an ankle collar.
+They have a very tough and rigid outsole, and they also usually feature an ankle collar.

 These boots are typically used for intense climates, steep elevation, and long-distance hikes.
 They are also ideal if you are lugging around heavy packs.